compiler-errors/compiler-errors.github.io/index.md

 In the realm of CS, I'm strongly interested in: scalability, compilers, functional programming, computer graphics, and distributed computing.
 I am always thinking about how programming language design affects the architecture and maintainability of large-scale projects in different domains.

-My dream topic in CS (for example, if I were to pursue a PhD) would be studying and comparing how programming language fit together at the different levels of a scalable system.
-Developing an architecture that emphasizes foreign function calls as a first-class citizen would be neat, since my philosophy is that at each level of a system, the best programming language paradigm for the problem should be used.
-I touched a bit on this topic during my CS 123 (Database Projects) course, where a classmate and I implemented an extremely extensible SQL optimizer in Scala on top of a database that was originally fully written in Java.
+My dream topic in CS (for example, if I were to pursue a PhD) would be to study the way programming languages fit together in the different levels of a scalable system.
+Developing an architecture that emphasizes foreign function calls in a first-class way would be neat, since my philosophy is that the best programming language should be employed at each level of a complex software system.

+I exmplored a bit of this during my CS 123 (Database Projects) course, where a classmate and I implemented an extremely extensible SQL optimizer in Scala on top of a database that was originally fully written in Java.
+It was amazing to being able to employ a functional programming language in the optimizer, and falling back to an imperative language in the much less functional-oriented storage code!

 ## Work